MichaelTroyer/ArcGIS_Describe_Geodatabase/README.md

 # ArcGIS Describe Geodatabase
 Python toolbox for describing the structure of an ArcGIS geodatabase

-## Purpose: Write geodatabase strucutural details to file.
+## Purpose: Write geodatabase structural details to file.

     Will create a unique .csv table for each table or feature class in a database detailing for each field:
         *name